MessageBird logo

 Error rate tracks the ratio of 5xx responses and timeouts to total SMS API requests.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

-From January 23rd to April 23rd, MessageBird averaged a 0.00% daily error rate for 5xx responses and timeouts, with the highest single-day error rate reaching 0.00%.
+From February 15th to May 14th, MessageBird averaged a 0.00% daily error rate for 5xx responses and timeouts, with the highest single-day error rate reaching 0.00%.
+This peak coincided with a major incident reported on MessageBird's status page (Data Platform Degraded Performance - US-WEST region).
 This is one of the lowest error rates among providers on Knock, indicating strong reliability and consistent uptime.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

 About these metrics: Data represents messages sent through Knock to MessageBird during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.